Citrus Mint Electrolyte Drink – Extremely Easy

 | Potassium | 90 mg |

-Yes, sparkling water adds a lovely fizz and makes the drink extra refreshing.
+Yes, sparkling water adds a lovely fizz and makes this electrolyte drink extra refreshing.

-Keep it refrigerated for up to 24 hours; it’s best fresh.
+You can keep this electrolyte drink refrigerated for up to 24 hours; however, it’s best fresh.

 Yes, it’s a natural hydration drink suitable for daily use.